UPPMAX/R-python-julia-matlab-HPC/docs/r/batchR.rst

 .. keypoints::

-   - The SLURM scheduler handles allocations to the calculation nodes
+   - The Slurm scheduler handles allocations to the calculation nodes
    - Interactive sessions was presented in the previous presentation
    - Batch jobs runs without interaction with the user
-   - A batch script consists of a part with SLURM parameters describing the allocation and a second part describing the actual work within the job, for instance one or several R scripts.
+   - A batch script consists of a part with Slurm parameters describing the allocation and a second part describing the actual work within the job, for instance one or several R scripts.
       - Remember to include possible input arguments to the R script in the batch script.